Postdoctoral work at the IGS

 The Institute is happy to support applications from excellent postdoctoral candidates where there is a clear research link to the Institute in joint applications for British Academy Postdoctoral Fellowships, Marie Curie International Incoming Fellowship (IIF) and Intra-European Fellowship (IEF) awards, Newton International Fellowships, and in some cases Leverhulme Early Career Fellowships.

-Please contact the Deputy Director of the Institute, Dr Sara Jones, for advice and with any queries you may have.
+Please contact Dr Sara Jones for advice and with any queries you may have.
 Email: firstname.lastname@example.org, for advice and with initial queries.

 The IGS is linked to the Graduate Centre for Europe at Birmingham.
 We welcome applications from candidates from the UK and abroad with a relevant Masters and / or good undergraduate degree, or equivalent qualifications.
 While knowledge of the German language is not a prerequisite for entry, some level of competence or the potential to gain an adequate level of competence is desirable.